 Here are the most common whiplash symptoms:

 Grading Whiplash Symptoms

 There are four different levels of whiplash as defined by the Quebec Task Force.

-Since 1992, the personal injury attorneys at the Law Offices of Michael Pines, APC have been helping people just like you recover the maximum financial compensation for whiplash injuries.
+Since 1992, the personal injury attorneys at the Pines Salomon Injury Lawyers, APC. have been helping people just like you recover the maximum financial compensation for whiplash injuries.
 We know the legal process can at times be very confusing, but our experience can hopefully guide you through the insurance claim process.